yangxue0827/RotationDetection/README.md

                         --gpus=0,1,2,3,4,5,6,7
                         -ms (multi-scale testing, optional)
                         -s (visualization, optional)
+                        -cn (use cpu nms, slightly better <1% than gpu nms but slower, optional)

-    or (better than multi-scale testing)
+    or (recommend in this repo, better than multi-scale testing)

     python test_dota_sota.py --test_dir='/PATH/TO/IMAGES/'
                              --gpus=0,1,2,3,4,5,6,7
                              -s (visualization, optional)
+                             -cn (use cpu nms, slightly better <1% than gpu nms but slower, optional)
     ```

     **Notice: In order to set the breakpoint conveniently, the read and write mode of the file is' a+'.
 If the model of the same #VERSION needs to be tested again, the original test results need to be deleted.**